tofnoob/tofnoob.github.io/new_player/new_player.md

 Unlocking areas can be useful for accessing areas with limited time events.

+## Story skips

+If you're a new player then you may notice that the story jump around a bit, but this is intentional so that you can complete 25% of Vera to unlock the basic content like daily missions and vitality system.

+If you've jumped from Aesperia (World 1) to Vera (World 2) and want to return to the Aesperia story, then in the main menu click on `Terminal`, `Missions`, `Memories`.

+## XP boosters

+New players will receive some large multiplier for gaining XP faster to catchup.
+Not verified but you'll likely see this in the System messages, which is where World chat is.

 ## Worlds (Starchart Overview)
 As of version 4.2, there are 4 different Worlds (Starchart Overview).
 Each World has smaller sub areas which from the map view can be found "orbiting" the main World.